Albert Leo Schlageter: Life

 Schlageter was born in Schönau im Schwarzwald to Catholic parents.

 After the outbreak of the First World War, Schlageter became a voluntary emergency worker for the military.
 During the war, he participated in several battles, notably Ypres (1915), the Somme (1916) and Verdun, earning the Iron Cross second class.
 Following his promotion to leutnant, he took part in the Third Battle of Ypres (1917) and earned the Iron Cross first class in 1918.
 After the war and his dismissal from the greatly reduced army, Schlageter described himself as a student of political sciences, but he studied the subject at Freiburg im Breisgau at the most for one year.

 About this time, Schlageter became a member of a right-wing student group.
 Soon, in March 1919, he joined the Baden Freikorps and fought against the Bolsheviks as a part of Walter von Medem's Baltic Freikorps during the capture of Riga in May during the Latvian War of Independence.
 After the Landwehr was defeated in the Battle of Cēsis, he joined the German Legion of the West Russian Volunteer Army led by Pavel Bermondt-Avalov.
 In December 1919, after Avalov's forces were defeated by the Latvian Army and after a short time in Lithuania, Schlageter returned to Germany.

 In 1920, Schlageter took part in the Kapp Putsch and some of the battles between the military and communist factions that were convulsing Germany.
 His unit also took part in the Silesian Uprisings fighting on the German side.
-During the Third Silesian Uprising he commanded a company in the criminal assault battalion (Sturmbataillon) „Heinz" of Karl G.O.
+During the Third Silesian Uprising he commanded a company in the assault battalion (Sturmbataillon) „Heinz" of Karl G.O.
 Hauenstein's volunteer corps.

 Already close to Nazis, around the time of the Battle of Annaberg of 1921 Schlageter's unit merged with the emerging Nazi Party.
 During the Third Silesian Uprising of 1921, Schlageter became infamous for persecuting local people and for terrorist actions against both Poles and Germans whom he and his group perceived as opposing his cause.
-On September 31, 1921 he participated in the murder of the parish priest Augustyn Strzybny in Modzurów.
+On October 31, 1921 he participated in the murder of the parish priest Augustyn Strzybny in Modzurów.
 He was a founding member of the Greater German Workers' Party, a front organization for the Nazi Party.

 Following the French occupation of the Ruhr in 1923, Schlageter led a group of nationalists in sabotage operations against the occupying force.
 The group managed to derail a number of trains.
 On April 7, 1923, information on Schlageter and his activities was obtained by the French, and he was arrested the following day.
 Tried by court-martial on May 7, 1923, he was condemned to death.
 On the morning of May 26, Schlageter was executed by firing squad on the Golzheimer heath near Düsseldorf.